 Your donation supports our programs directly.
 Mail your check to:

 It Takes An ‘Ohana

 Honolulu, HI 96813

 We are always looking for volunteers to help us at events, in the office and from home.
 Email Judith at firstname.lastname@example.org to find out how you can help.

-We’ve assembled a list of some of the best books ever written about parenting, foster care and adoption and given you an easy way to read about them and purchase them online by clicking through from this website.
-When you do, ITAL receives a portion of the proceeds from that sale and from everything else you purchase on Amazon in that session!
+We’ve assembled a list of some of the best books ever written about parenting, foster care and adoption and given you a link to purchase them online by clicking through from this website.
+When you do, ITAO receives a portion of the proceeds from that sale and from everything else you purchase on Amazon in that session, from books to computers!
 It’s a great way to support our work with foster and adoptive families.